Skip to content

 See the runtime environment, not a slide of it.

-The same cockpit your engineers will operate on cutover weekend. vUsers ramping, Full-agent allocation, scenario queue — all live.
+The same cockpit your engineers will operate on cutover weekend. vUsers ramping, Full-agent allocation, and scenario queue.
+All live.

-• vUsers ramp curve with warm-up / steady / spike / cool-down phases.
+• vUsers ramp curve with warm-up, steady, spike, and cool-down phases.

-• Concurrency counter + scenario queue + phase ribbon on one scrub bar.
+• Concurrency counter, scenario queue, and phase ribbon on one scrub bar.

-• The same scenario shape powers live monitoring after cutover — one engine, two modes.
+• The same scenario shape powers continuous monitoring after cutover.
+One engine, two modes.

 Outcomes